Level 2 Bricklaying Apprentice

 They have worked with Skills Group as a top employer for over 5 years, helping many apprentices progress onto self employment and employment.
 Many apprentices of their apprentices have gone on to complete further qualifications or become employed/self employed within the sector.

-On completion of your Level 2 apprenticeship with the company, an opportunity to apply for a full time post may be offered to the right learner.
+On completion of your level 2 apprenticeship with the company, an opportunity to apply for a full time post may be offered to the right learner.
+You will also have the opportunity to be self employed as a bricklayer, or complete your Level 3.

 The successful candidate will be keen to succeed, reliable and hardworking.
 You will have the ability to cope with the physical demands of the role and be able to use your own initiative.